Figure 2 – Planned performance

 Administrative advice and support for senators

-The department, principally through the Black Rod's Office, provides support services to the Senate, to Senate committees and to senators at Parliament House.
+The department, principally through the Black Rod’s Office, provides support services to the Senate, to Senate committees and to senators at Parliament House.
 These services include preparing and supporting the Senate chamber for each sitting day, general office support, asset management, maintenance of equipment and furniture, and stationery services.
-The office also coordinated transport arrangements for senators and accommodation within the Senate wing, and facilitated 31 suite moves for senators associated with resignations, filling of Senate vacancies and ministerial reshuffles.
+The office also paid senators’ salaries and allowances as required, organised office accommodation within the Senate wing and provided other services such as arranging transport and delivery services.

-Security matters continued to have an increased profile during the period as a range of physical security upgrades occurred in Parliament House.
+Security matters continued to be a focus during the period as a range of physical security upgrades continued to be implemented at Parliament House.
 The Usher of the Black Rod provided security advice and support to the President, committees, senators and the department.
-The Usher of the Black Rod and Deputy Usher of the Black Rod also worked with colleagues in the DPS Security Branch and the Serjeant-at-Arms' Office, and with the Australian Federal Police, providing input into security matters from a Senate perspective.
+The Usher of the Black Rod and Deputy Usher of the Black Rod also worked with colleagues in the DPS Security Branch and the Serjeant-at-Arms’ Office, and with the Australian Federal Police, providing the Senate’s perspective on security matters.

-Services were delivered within established timeframes and, where relevant, met legislative requirements.
-The regular work of the office involves frequent and direct contact with Senate office holders, senators and their staff, and other stakeholders, all of whom provided regular informal feedback which was generally positive.
+Services were delivered within established timeframes and met relevant legislative requirements.
+This aspect of the department’s work involves regular and direct contact with Senate office holders, senators and their staff, and other stakeholders, all of whom provided regular informal feedback which was generally positive.
 Positive comments were also recorded in Hansard about the quality of the administrative advice and support for senators provided by the department.

 Governance and accountability

-The department's services are enabled by its governance and accountability arrangements.
-These facilitate the department's work and provide assurance to the Clerk, as its accountable authority, in fulfilling accountability obligations to the Senate, under the Parliamentary Service Act 1999 and under the Public Governance, Performance and Accountability Act 2013.
+The department’s services are enabled by its governance and accountability arrangements.
+These facilitate the department’s work and provide assurance to the Clerk, as its accountable authority, in fulfilling accountability obligations to the Senate, under the Parliamentary Service Act 1999 and under the PGPA Act.

-The department also works within a strong ethical framework guided by the Parliamentary Service Values, Parliamentary Service Employment Principles and the Parliamentary Service Code of Conduct set out in the Parliamentary Service Act.
+The department also works within a strong ethical framework guided by the Parliamentary Service Values, Parliamentary Service Employment Principles and the Parliamentary Service Code of Conduct set out in the Parliamentary Service Act 1999.

 Factors influencing demand